the U.S. History Resources web site. Its purpose is to assist

-For the past five years, subscribers have received a U.S. History Question of the Day throughout the school year.
+For a number of years, subscribers have received a U.S. History Question of the Day throughout the school year.
 The College Board has revised the Advanced Placement exam to focus on more analysis and each question (in a set of two to five) will be based on a primary or secondary source.
 The redesign does not lend itself it well to the Question of the Day format, so the questions ended with the May 2014 exam.
 Questions from the 2013-2014 year are accessible here.

 I've authored two books for REA that you might find helpful.
 One is a review for the newly formatted AP U.S. History exam.
 Titled AP US History All Access, here is its link on amazon.com.
 The second is AP U.S. History Crash Course and serves as a quick review for students of U.S. history.
 Here is its link.

 Great U.S. History quote...